tien-th/tien-th/README.md

 - 👋 Hi, I’m @tien-th
 - 👀 I’m interested in machine learning and software engineering
-- 🌱 I’m currently studying at hanoi university of science and technology
 - 📫 gmail: tienhuu060102@gmail.com

 <!---